merkhaiburch/recipe_protocols/cookies/Cinnamon_Roll_Snickerdoodle_Cookies.md

 - Whisk together all glaze ingredients and drizzle over the semi-warm cookies (out of the oven about 15 minutes).

 Serve + Store:
-- Store cooled cookies in an airtight container at room temperature for 4-5 days or in the fridge for 6-7.
+- Store cooled cookies in an airtight container at room temperature for 4-5 days or in the fridge for 6-7 days.